Creating Services and Service Policies

 To create a service template:

-- If Dynamic? is disabled, the template inherits the result of the services inclusion search.
-This is useful is you want to lock the service tree at the time of template creation.
+• If Dynamic? is disabled, the template inherits the result of the services inclusion search.
+This is useful if you want to lock the service tree at the time of template creation.
 For example, a Managed Service Provider (MSP) might do this to allow end customers to create services from the template but not to modify them.
 Another use case is if you want to use searches for tags to lock in a set of services that matched the rules at template creation time.
 By default, Dynamic? is disabled.

 The search uses the Advanced Search mode that lets you use "AND" or "OR" for multiple search criteria.
 For more information, see Performing an Advanced Search.